Is Diet Coke Low FODMAP? A Guide for IBS Sufferers

 Diet Coke Ingredients Breakdown

-- Carbonated water FODMAP free, but carbonation can cause bloating for some people.
+• Carbonated water is FODMAP-free, but carbonation can cause bloating for some people.

-- Natural flavor, these vary but are generally not considered a high FODMAP risk.
+• Natural flavors, vary but are generally not considered a high FODMAP risk.

 Is Diet Coke FODMAP-Friendly?